The Yummy Life

 A flavorful sesame peanut dressing that's only 18 calories per tablespoon!

-The dressing for this slaw was inspired by a recipe I read in the current issue of Nutritional Action Newsletter (a great source of up-to-date nutritional information).
+The dressing for this slaw was inspired by a recipe I read in an issue of Nutritional Action Newsletter (a great source of up-to-date nutritional information).
 An apple blended into the dressing serves as an oil and sugar replacement; the apple both thickens and sweetens the dressing.
 In place of peanut butter, I used PB2 powdered peanut butter, giving the dressing the flavor and nutrition of peanut butter without the calories and fat.
 (You can use regular peanut butter, if you prefer.)

 • What is PB2?
 It's a powdered peanut butter.
 It's simply peanut butter with 85% of the fat removed.
 With all of the flavor and protein of regular peanut butter, PB2 is recommended as a great way to reduce calories in all of your favorite peanut butter recipes.
 It's available at some Whole Foods and health food stores, and on Amazon.